 Monterosso al Mare

-Built atop a small peninsula jutting into the water and surrounded on all sides by the glittering Ligurian Sea, pedestrianized Vernazza is probably the prettiest village in the group and has a small, colorful harbor.
+Built atop a small peninsula jutting into the water and surrounded by the glittering Ligurian Sea, pedestrianized Vernazza is probably the prettiest village in the group and has a small, colorful harbor.
 There is a tiny 14th-century church worth a visit.
-At the very top of town stands the Castello Doria and the views from its round tower are to die for.
+At the very top of town stands the Castello Doria, with spectacular views from its round tower.
 The trail to Monterosso takes about an hour and a half and offers captivating views over the coast.

 The only village not on the water, this is a quiet, quaint hilltop town surrounded by vineyards and olive trees.
 The town’s main historic site, a 16th-century fortress, sits perched at the edge of the historic quarter, seemingly in danger of toppling over into the sea far below.
 Also, take time to visit the San Pietro church, considered the most important of the area’s Gothic creations.
 From here, you have incredible views of Cinque Terre’s shore.
 Two small beaches flank the town and are accessible via a series of long, steep staircases.